 While experts recommend selling items on several different platforms, some sellers may view this advice as easier said than done.
 Minor changes to product information need to be carried out manually on dozens of different platforms.
 When items are sold on one platform, stock information needs to be updated on the others.
 Otherwise sellers run the risk of overselling an item.

-Rather than wasting time manually updating the same information on every platform, we recommend implementing a software solution such as plentymarkets, which allows sellers to manage all of their product and stock information in one central database.
+Rather than wasting time manually updating the same information on every platform, we recommend implementing a software solution which allows sellers to manage all of their product and stock information in one central database.
 Sellers save time and money by controlling all of their sales activities with only one software solution.

 In plentymarkets, the central database notifies all of the sales channels whenever the stock changes.
 This prevents sellers from accidentally overselling an item.
 Stock information is always up-to-date thanks to the automatic data synchronization.
 This allows sellers to react quickly when the stock runs low and an item needs to be reordered.
 This way, the desired products will always be available for potential customers.